coryfin/vocaleyes-vibrato/README.md

 ### How do I get set up? ###

 To get started, you need Python 3 and virtualenv.
-Other dependencies are installed via virtualenv and the requirements.txt.

-Once you have Python 3 and virtualenv installed, follow these steps:
+Then follow these steps:
 1. Clone the repository and navigate to the root directory of the project.
-2. Set up a virtual environment: `virtualenv env`
+2. Set up and activate a virtual environment: `virtualenv env && source env/bin/activate`
-3. Active the virtual environment: `source env/bin/activate`
-4. Install all project dependencies: `pip3 install -r requirements.txt`
+3. Install all project dependencies: `pip3 install -r requirements.txt`

 #### Deployment ####